ipipan/spacy-pl/README.md

 The tagger has been trained on a corpus consisting of the 1 million word subcurpous of the [National Corpus of Polish](http://clip.ipipan.waw.pl/NationalCorpusOfPolish} and the 500k [Frequency Corpus of the 1960s Polish language](http://clip.ipipan.waw.pl/PL196x).
 For tasks involving Polish language only, we reccomend using the internal tagset (`token.tag_` as opposed to `token.pos_`), because the latter is a lossy mapping of the former.

 ### Depenendency Parser
-For training a dependency parser, we've used the [LFG UD treebank](https://universaldependencies.org/treebanks/pl_lfg/index.html)
+For training a dependency parser, we've used the [PDB UD treebank](https://universaldependencies.org/treebanks/pl_pdb/index.html)

 ### Named Entity Recognizer
 NER model has been trained on the 1 million word subcurpous of the [National Corpus of Polish](http://clip.ipipan.waw.pl/NationalCorpusOfPolish).